Chapter 9 Formatting Documents in Word

 Introduction

 In a prior chapter, you learned about formatting text.
-This section focuses on formatting the document, which covers adding hyperlinks, headers and footers.
+This section focuses on formatting the document, which covers adding hyperlinks, headers, and footers.
 Margins, page orientation, columns, breaks, and using the tab selector are also discussed.
-The insert tab and Layout tab will be discussed in depth.
-The keyboard shortcuts to open these tabs are:
+The Insert tab and Layout tab will be discussed in depth.
+The keyboard shortcuts that can be used to open these tabs are follows:

 • Insert tab: (Alt + N)